rayony/maltese-snowwar/README.md

 **Play Now:** [maltese-snowwar.grok.me](https://maltese-snowwar.grok.me/)

 > Unofficial fan tribute (二次創作) to Nicholson NY’s **SnowCraft** (1998).
-This repo’s dogs are original Christmas chibi pups (小白 / 小金毛).
-Not affiliated with the original authors.
+This repo only contains the original chibi pups as game characters, which is inspired by [Maltese@moonlab studio](https://www.instagram.com/moonlab_studio/).
+This is not affiliated with the original authors.
+Readers may choose to import and use other characters themselves.

 <p align="center">
   <img src="public/og.jpg" alt="Maltese Snow War — Line Puppy banner" width="640">
 </p>

-Action clips below use the Christmas pups (小白 / 小金毛).
-Tap the title dog heads on [grok.me](https://maltese-snowwar.grok.me/) to switch.

 ## How it plays